Home Luxury Real Estate Acreage & Equestrian Homes

 Improvement Quality

-A custom-built barn with concrete floors, electric, and water is worth $80K-$200K+ to replace.
-Board fencing at $15-$25 per linear foot adds up fast on a 20-acre perimeter.
+A custom-built barn with concrete floors, electric, and water represents serious replacement cost.
+Board fencing at $15–$25 per linear foot adds up fast on a 20-acre perimeter.
 Ponds, graded roads, riding arenas, equipment shelters — every improvement carries replacement cost value that standard CMAs miss.

 Road Frontage & Access